Madobyte/drums/README.md

 Lastly, I wanted it to look more dynamic.
 When a drum tile is clicked, it should visually respond to the command.
 So, I added the 'playing' class that has a transition.
 One problem, however, is I cannot dynamically add and remove the 'playing' class.
 So, I added an 'transitionend' eventlistener that triggers the removeClass function.

-What I want to learn more
+## What the Dev want to learn more about

 I want to master DOM manipulation by practicing more JS.
 SASS and BEM are good additions, too.
 I want to learn writing Javascript more efficiently.
 The lesser the code, the better.
 Looking forward to more fun projects.

-Commits
+## Commits

-01/27/2021 - Initial Commit
+### 01/27/2021 - Initial Commit

 I pushed my first commit.
 The tink.wav [KeyK] was not working inside Mozilla Firefox (inside my Ubuntu virtualbox).
 The console was throwing a warning that says:

-Cannot play media.
+> Cannot play media.
 No decoders for requested formats: audio/x-wav, audio/x-wav, audio/x-wav, audio/x-wav

 I had to try it out on Google Chrome on Windows.
 It turns out that it is working perfectly fine.

 I need to work on the user interface next.

-01/28/2021
+### 01/28/2021

 Initial commit only has keyboard compatibility and an ugly UI.
 So I added a mouse compatibility for mobile users and a decent GUI with transitions.